CCRAN November 14

 photo

-Brenda Clayton, MN; President & Founder, Cholangio-Hepatocellular Carcinoma Canada
+Brenda Clayton, MN; President & Founder, Cholangio-Hepatocellular Carcinoma Canada; Caregiver of Daughter who succumbed to Early Age Onset Cholangiocarcinoma

 Brenda was the primary caregiver for her daughter, Rebecca, who passed away from cholangiocarcinoma (CCA).
 Rebecca was diagnosed in June 2020 at the beginning of the pandemic and died June 30, 2021.
 It was Rebecca’s wish to carry on her fight against cholangiocarcinoma.
 Brenda and her family formed the Cholangio-Hepatocellular Carcinoma Canada charity to both honour Rebecca and carry out her wishes.
 Brenda is a retired Registered Nurse.